mejiaj/govcon-sandbox/README.md

 **URL:** http://localhost:8080/04/

-Here we're going to refine our design customize some components.
-We're going to look at:
+Here we're going to refine our design and customize components.

-1. A custom hero.
-1. A small custom nav.
+We're going to look at: A custom hero and a small custom nav.
-1. Extending language selector.

 ### Exercise